Corporate training games for the IT industry

 Corporate IT often defines itself by its technological excellence.
 Organisationally, there is a tendency towards working in silos of specialisation, isolated from the business as a whole and even from each other.
 Acronyms and tech-speak are pervasive, not only forming a part of the identity of those in IT, but also serving to increase their isolation from their customers.
 For the larger organisation, this can translate into increased risk, sub-optimisation and missed potential.

 Business insight through game-based learning

-To address this, Game-changing Insight has created a collection of advanced business strategy games together with a game-based learning course to develop a broad holistic understanding of corporate IT with the language to communicate effectively across the organisation.
+To address this, Game-changing Insight has created a unique collection of business strategy games that together define the main processes, decisions and challenges of IT management.
+Our games help to develop a broad holistic understanding of corporate IT with the language to communicate effectively across the organisation.

 Deliver an immersive game-based learning experience with Game-changing Insight

 As a trainer, you can leverage the content in our business strategy games to allow your delegates to explore a broad swathe of IT management, its challenges, dependencies and contribution within the larger organization.
 Using our unique business simulation games, in support of training, enables you to cover many parallel educational tracks simultaneously, fully contextualized by the simulations.

 The physical simulations not only offer a means to deliver and reinforce understanding, they also provide a vehicle for innovation and dynamic inter-personal exchanges.
 There are three business simulations to choose from, covering strategic management and planning, agile service management and optimized infrastructure and platform management, spanning the whole of corporate IT.